 5.Y.1 Introduction

 This solution addresses the Key issue #1 “Privacy and authorization for 5GC assistance information exposure to AF”.
 It is proposed to reuse the existing OAuth 2.0 based authorization of NF service access for the AF that is internal to the operator’s network.
-User consent is needed for the personal data exposure to AF, and the existing user consent mechanism can be reused.

 5.Y.2 Solution details